-• Line No. Hazardous Situation Barriers / Shaping Factors Immediate Effect Mitigation & Controls Comment 2.
-In L0 driver must accept proposed UN mode without awareness of the consequence (reflex acceptance).
-Similar in L1 for accepting SR mode.
-For loss of standstill protection the consequence is critical.
-Train movements could occur with open doors at platforms if not interlocked.
+Top-Level DMI Hazard Line No. Hazardous Situation Barriers / Shaping Factors Immediate Effect Mitigation & Controls Comment Similar in L1 for accepting SR mode.
+3. In L2, the RBC could issue an FS MA immediately, and so no barrier of protection.
+If an FS MA not is initially available, RBC could send OS MA, SH MA or SR authority, each of which would require reflex acknowledgment to initiate LSP.
 Passenger injury occurs through falling from moving train or being knocked over whilst embarking / disembarking.
 Note: Depending on the direction controller, which will likely be in neutral position as the driver is performing a SoM, the Roll Away protection (RAP) will brake the train after a few metres, the exact value being configurable and Nationally set.
 In this manner, RAP is similar to standstill supervision.
 Whilst this will stop hazards associated with a train running away, it does not protect against the potential harm addressed here of injury to passengers embarking & disembarking.
 The scenarios arise where the train mode is altered by the spurious insertion of certain requests or acknowledgements to the ETCS On-Board which the driver may not be aware of.
 The action of SB mode to prevent train movement is then defeated, potentially without the driver being aware of this.
 This situation arises every time a driver presses START.
 The driver's training to maintain the train stationary should be robust, and therefore it is unlikely that a train would not be held braked in the incidences where the START request was due to a DMI error.